wp-plugins/facebook-wall-and-social-integration/readme.txt

 == Description ==

-Facebook wall and social integration shows **facebook feed/wall posts of page/profile/group** in your website.You will only have to put facebook id of page or profile or group and access token in the plugin settings.There are a lot of settings to customize display including color settings.Graph API is used to show page/group/profile feed efficiently.
+Facebook wall and social integration shows **facebook feed/wall posts of page/group/profile** in your website.You will only have to put facebook id of page or profile or group and access token in the plugin settings.There are a lot of settings to customize display including font & color settings.Graph API is used to show page/group/profile feed efficiently.

 = Features =